 Getting your Trinity Audio player ready... |

 Many test-takers deciding whether to sit for the GRE or the GMAT, or switching from one test to the other, wonder, “Is GRE Verbal easier than GMAT Verbal?”
 It’s a valid question because, while there is a lot of crossover between the two exams’ Verbal sections, there are significant differences that may make Verbal on one exam easier for some test-takers.
-Furthermore, even in the areas where the two exams’ Verbal sections largely overlap, some key differences may make GRE Verbal seem easier or harder than GMAT Verbal.
+Furthermore, even in the areas where the two exams’ Verbal sections largely overlap, some key differences may make the GRE Verbal section seem easier or harder than the GMAT Verbal section.

 So, in this article, we’ll explore the aspects of Verbal on each exam that may make Verbal easier or harder on one exam or the other.
 We’ll also answer some common questions related to this topic.